PierreHollebeque/pierrehollebeque/README.md

 ## About Me

-I am currently a first-year Master's student in **Artificial Intelligence and Machine Learning** at the Technical University of Denmark (DTU) 🇩🇰.
+I am currently a first-year Master's student in **Artificial Intelligence and Machine Learning** at the Technical University of Denmark 🇩🇰 (DTU).
 I am pursuing this degree as part of a double degree program in General Engineering with Centrale Lyon (France 🇫🇷).

 My specialization focuses on Machine Learning, Deep Learning, Social Graphs, and Computational Tools for Data Science.
 I am currently seeking a student job to gain practical experience.